Advanced search

 Monitoring after infusion

-• Patients must be monitored daily for the first 10 days following infusion for signs and symptoms of potential CRS, neurologic events and other toxicities.
-Physicians should consider hospitalisation for the first 10 days post infusion or at the first signs/symptoms of CRS and/or neurologic events.
+• Patients must be monitored daily for the first 7 days following infusion for signs and symptoms of potential CRS, neurologic events and other toxicities.
+Physicians can consider hospitalisation for the first 7 days or at the first signs or symptoms of CRS and/or neurologic events.

-• Patients must be instructed to remain within proximity (within 2 hours of travel) of a qualified treatment centre for at least 4 weeks following infusion.
+• Patients must remain within proximity of a qualified treatment centre for at least 4 weeks following infusion.

 Special populations